(44) Veni, vidi ... da Vinci?

 I found myself playing around with that and Strozzi's epigram to produce "Veni, vidi, Vinci."

-(Btw, in The Sunday Times of August 19th 2001 there was the headline Veni, Vidi, Vinci apropos some takeovers initiated by a firm called Vinci.)
+(btw, in The Sunday Times of August 19th 2001 there was the headline Veni, Vidi, Vinci apropos some takeovers initiated by a firm called Vinci.
+And I am pretty sure that I have since come across it on at least one other occasion too.

-And here is Dan Brown's fictionalised threat of vandalism to the other version of this painting here - The Da Vinci Code: A clue on Da Vinci's Mona Lisa (HD CLIP) (youtube.com)
+And here, in the film of Dan Brown's novel, da Vinci ́s most celebrated work contains a clue pointing to his other The virgin of the rocks, the version which hangs in the Louvre - The Da Vinci Code: A clue on Da Vinci's Mona Lisa (HD CLIP) (youtube.com)

-For further coincidences involving the painting, that very same play on Leonardo ́s name (even perhaps unintentional!?) and the search into the origins of Christ and Christmas, see Entries
+For further coincidences involving that painting, the very same play on Leonardo's name (even perhaps unintentional!?) and the search into the origins of Christ and Christmas, see

 Comments